Samweli/jekyll-now/_posts/2019-09-03--Drone-Imagery-Viz.md

 As part of the World Bank Tanzania team which supported DART to collect the data I was tasked to create visualization for the drone imagery.

-I decided to used [Mapbox GL](https://docs.mapbox.com/mapbox-gl-js/overview/) to build the web map which shows the imagery.
+I decided to use [Mapbox GL](https://docs.mapbox.com/mapbox-gl-js/overview/) to build the web map which shows the imagery.

 The result was a high perfomance and easily accessible web map.
 You can view it [here](http://brt-viz.herokuapp.com/)